 Students can enroll the Policy Clinic for two semesters (14 credits, 8 and 6 per semester) or the fall only (8 credits).
 Students spend an average of 28 hours per week on clinic work in the fall and 22 hours per week in the spring.

 Open to 2Ls, 3Ls, evening students

 In a typical year, second- and third- year students participate in equal numbers.
 Evening students find that the clinic is flexible enough to accommodate their work schedules.

 Teams and project work

 Students in the Policy Clinic practice in one of four teams–climate, health/food, human rights, and trade–and they teach each policy in the seminar.
-See current teams and projects here … Our summary of likely projects for next year is here: Policy Clinic Summary 3-28-21 v8
+See current teams and projects here … Our summary of likely projects for academic year 2002-23 is here.

 Our students acquire flexible lawyering skills to “make” rather than “take” a role in policy projects.
 Some legal roles, like litigator, are partially scripted by rules of procedure.
 A policy lawyer must craft a new role for each project.
 A client might ask us to draft a bill in Congress, to lobby the state legislature, or to analyze whether a trade treaty is constitutional.
 We organize our curriculum and grade students in the three most transferable lawyering skills: management and professionalism, analysis and strategy, and communication.